 If you’re going to try StumbleUpon, submit blog posts highly relevant to the category.
 List posts also do really well for Stumbleupon.

 That’s it.
 Notice I don’t mention Instagram or Twitter, because while I use Twitter a lot for other reasons, neither of those platforms drove much traffic to my site.
 They made up such a MINISCULE amount of my traffic over the past 6 years, it’s kind of sad.
 Couple that with the fact that I spend SO MUCH TIME on both platforms.

 Consider this: I only started using Pinterest to market my blog in June 2016—and I spend maybe two hours a month on it now.
 And LOOK at the results it’s gotten me!
 THAT’S INSANE.

 #6 I became a pro at SEO (MY FAVORITE)

 Organic search is the number one driver of traffic to my site.
-I could write an entire separate blog post on SEO; in fact, I should.
+I love it so much I’ve written a separate blog post on SEO.
 But here’s a primer: